effernan/Gale-Digital-Scholar-Lab-Data-Tutorial/README.md

 The output is a CSV dataframe with clean article text and corresponding metadata.

 **Important**.
 You will need to create a folder with the Content Set data in the same folder where you save these scripts.
 You will use a path in Notebook 2 to access that data.

+To help Gale Digital Scholar Lab track their impact, please do cite them in your paper!

 (c) Elena Fernández Fernández 2024